 - 3.7 ARNECC has done well in its identified area of expertise although stakeholders are now requesting further development and management of the system to improve business efficiency and national consistency. - 3.8 We note also that financial settlement has operated well in most cases although fraud and mistaken payments have occurred.
 Cybersecurity risks will need to be carefully monitored and risk mitigation strategies developed given the attractiveness of the large value payments handled in eConveyancing, and the criticality of those payments to individual homeowners. - 3.9 The financial regulators for eConveyancing were named in the second reading speeches as RBA and ASIC and we recommend that both regulators be consulted on a regular basis.
 Recommendations from these regulators should be given effect by registrars in ELNO contracts. - 3.10 Both RBA and ASIC gave regulatory guidance during developments by NECDL and then PEXA, but the legal framework documents do not capture these regulatory processes.
-In the implementation of the current PEXA system, RBA agreed the use of RITS for financial settlement and ASIC reviewed the payments systems and granted PEXA relief from holding an Australian Financial Services licence. - 3.11 ARNECC has recently considered competition matters with respect to ELNOs participating in conveyancing and related markets, responding to concerns expressed by conveyancers.
+In the implementation of the current PEXA system, RBA agreed the use of Reserve Bank Information and Transfer System ("RITS") for financial settlement and ASIC reviewed the payments systems and granted PEXA relief from holding an Australian Financial Services licence.
+Recently ASIC has provided Sympli with relief and the conditions are described at 4.88. - 3.11 ARNECC has recently considered competition matters with respect to ELNOs participating in conveyancing and related markets, responding to concerns expressed by conveyancers.
 Although market regulation is not a core skill of ARNECC members, the MOR consultation process was used to provide some controls on the potential adverse impact of ELNO competition in the conveyancing market. - 3.12 Practitioners still have concerns despite the introduction of separation clauses in the MOR.
-This matter needs more attention. - 3.13 There has been less focus on working collaboratively to ensure that business practices are consistent where possible and practitioners want ARNECC to consider business efficiency as well as national consistency. - 3.14 In the development to date industry efficiency appears to have been addressed mainly by PEXA rather than ARNECC.
-With the introduction of a second ELNO, the focus will need to change, and there will be a need for coordination of stakeholder consultative processes and industry input into any implementation plans. - 3.15 The IGA has not met its original intent of a single national system and no objectives were set for an environment of two or more systems.
+This matter needs more attention. - 3.13 There has been less focus on working collaboratively to ensure that business practices are consistent where possible and practitioners want ARNECC to consider business efficiency as well as national consistency. - 3.14 In the development to date, industry efficiency appears to have been addressed mainly by PEXA rather than ARNECC.
+With the introduction of a second ELNO, the focus will need to change, and there will be a need for coordination of stakeholder consultative processes and industry input into any implementation plans. - 3.15 The IGA has not met its original intent of a single national system (with two ELNs in existence and a third being developed) and no objectives were set for an environment of two or more systems.